Search Results :

 • Navigate to Realm Settings, click on SAML 2.0 Identity Provider Metadata mentioned as Endpoints in the General tab.

-WordPress Keycloak Login | Realm settings endpoints
+Keycloak Login | Realm settings endpoints

 • Note the URL and keep it handy.
 That will provide you with the Endpoints required to configure the plugin.

-You have successfully configured Keycloak as SAML IdP (Identity Provider) for achieving Keycloak SSO login into your WordPress (WP) Site.
+You have successfully configured Keycloak as SAML IDP (Identity Provider) for achieving Keycloak SSO login into your WordPress (WP) Site.

 Note and Contact Us - SSO between two WordPress sites